 Since her first walkabout as a teen, the Princess has refrained from shaking hands with awaiting royal fans.
-In a recent ITV documentary, Queen of the World, Anne revealed that it's something she's never done, for a pretty logical reason.
+In an ITV documentary, Queen of the World, that aired in 2018, Princess Anne revealed that it's something she's never done, for a pretty logical reason.

 She said that, in the early days of her royal life, "'The theory was that you couldn’t shake hands with everybody, so don’t start.
 So I kind of stick with that, but I noticed others don’t."

 Princess Anne continued, "It’s not for me to say that it’s wrong, but I think the initial concept was that it was patently absurd to start shaking hands.
 It seems to me that it's become a shaking hands exercise rather than a walkabout, so it has changed."

 During the interview, the 72-year-old also admitted that she finds it difficult to interact with members of the public with the wave of technology we now all use, confessing that she's not a fan of those who snap selfie or photos on their phones or tablets when she meets them.

 "You had people to talk to, now you don't really.
 Phones are bad enough, but the iPads, you can’t even see their heads.
 No idea who you’re talking to.

 "I either don’t bother or just say, 'Look, if you want to ask me something… I suggest you put that down.'
 It is weird.

 "People don’t believe they’ve experienced the event unless they’ve taken a photograph."